ELGAS Knowledge Hub

 “Propane is LPG but not all LPG is propane” is a phrase I coined many years ago and it best describes the relationship between propane gas and LPG.

-Propane boiling point is lower, at -42°C vs -0.4°C for butane.
+Propane boiling point is lower, at -42°C vs -0.4°C for butane (butane gas).

 So, propane (propane gas) will continue to vaporise – turn to gas – even in colder climates, down to -42°C.